jdaw1/placemat/Documentation/not_glasses.md

 Collation of multiple copies is controlled by the Boolean `PrePourCollate`: if true then PrePourNumCopies is outside `SheetNum` and `WithinPage`/`WithinTitles`; if false then PrePourNumCopies is inside.

-There are also obvious parameters PrePourPaperType and PrePourOrientation.
+There are also obvious parameters `PrePourPaperType` and `PrePourOrientation`.

 For some layouts, it may be desirable for a specific bottle to appear on more than one glasses sheet (e.g. when using overlapping sheets).
 The consequent duplication of pre-pour sheets is removed by `PrePourRemoveDuplicatesByWithinTitles` being true, its default value.
 The guillotine-and-overlap trick also messes with the order of the pre-pour sheets, sometimes fixable with `PrePourSortByWithinTitles`.